prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 #### Ingesting the Video Context

-Video ad units have a publisher-defined video context, which can be either `'instream'` or `'outstream'`.
+Video ad units have a publisher-defined video context, which can be either `'instream'` or `'outstream'` or `'adpod'`.
 Video demand partners can choose to ingest this signal for targeting purposes.
 For example, the ad unit shown below has the outstream video context:

 ```javascript
 ...